magento/devdocs/src/guides/v2.3/advanced-reporting/overview.md

     - Reports
 ---

-[Advanced reporting functionality]{:target="_blank"} is provided through integration of a Magento instance with the [Magento Business Intelligence]{:target="_blank"} (MBI).
-Magento collects data and sends this information to the MBI for analytics.
+[Advanced reporting functionality]{:target="_blank"} is free to Magento Commerce and Open Source customers and is provided through an integration of a Magento instance with [Magento Business Intelligence]{:target="_blank"} (MBI).
+Magento collects data and sends this information to MBI for analytics.
+You do not need to have an MBI account to use Advanced Reporting.

 ## Prerequisites